Directional Optimism for Safe Linear Bandits: Proof of Theorem

-For the remainder of the rounds, play of the algorithm is equivalent to ROFUL with $d=1$ because there is no direction to choose so the action will always be the maximum of $\Xi$.
-Therefore, the regret during this period is less than that given in Theorem \ref{thm:prob_dep_reg} with $d = 1$. \end{proof}
+For the remainder of the rounds, play of the algorithm is ROFUL with $d=1$.
+Also, the duration of the second phase is less than the time horizon, i.e. $T - (\tau - 1) \leq T$.
+Therefore, $R_T^\mathrm{II}$ is less than that given in Theorem \ref{thm:prob_dep_reg} with $d = 1$. \end{proof}